HorizenOfficial/developer-horizen-global/docs/introduction/Cross-chain-transfer-protocol.rst

 The verification key guarantees that the received coins were processed according to a matching proving system.
 Besides these parameters, sc_create has some optional ones, here is the complete set of parameters:

  - **version**                                    - (numeric, required) The version of the sidechain.
 Recommended to use version 1.
-For non ceasing sidechain should be 2.
+For non ceasing sidechain and for circuit with key rotation should be 2.
  - **withdrawalEpochLength**                      - (numeric, optional, default=100) length of the withdrawal epochs.
 The minimum valid value in regtest is: 2, the maximum (for any network type) is: 4032.
-For non ceasing sidechain should be 0.
+For non ceasing sidechain and for circuit with key rotation should be 0.
  - **fromaddress**                                - (string, optional) The MC taddr to send the funds from.
 If omitted funds are taken from all available UTXO.
  - **changeaddress**                              - (string, optional) The MC taddr to send the change to, if any.
 If not set, "fromaddress" is used.
 If the latter is not set too, a newly generated address will be used.
  - **toaddress**                                  - (string, required) The receiver PublicKey25519Proposition in the SC.